corbinjurgens/bouncer/readme.md

 ];
 // Sync specific special abilities only, in this case example3 is ignored. claim and example2 are added or updated Bouncer::sync($user)->whereModelStrict( Post::class )->specialScope(['claim', 'example2'])->abilities($abilities, ['scope' => true]);
-// Sync all available special abilities as defined in trait ScopesModel static $special_abilities Bouncer::sync($user)->whereModelStrict( Post::class )->specialScope(true)->abilities($abilities, ['scope' => true]);
+// Sync all available special abilities as defined in trait ScopesModel static $special_abilities.
+Any Special abilities listed in $special_abilities but not given here will be detatcheds
+Bouncer::sync($user)->whereModelStrict( Post::class )->specialScope(true)->abilities($abilities, ['scope' => true]);
-// Turn off special sync mode, any abilities that are in static $special_abilities will be ignored and not synced and any non-special abilities will be detatched
+// Incorrect usage: turn off special sync mode.
+Special abilities are ignored ie. any abilities that are in static $special_abilities, and any non-special abilities will be detatched
 Bouncer::sync($user)->whereModelStrict( Post::class )->specialScope(false)->abilities($abilities, ['scope' => true]); // Can also use null instead of false
 ```